Thank you all so much!!!! I can't believe I won. You are all totally amazing and I have loved every minute of your questions!!

 I work at the University of Dundee as PhD researcher.
 Well, technically, I don’t work there I am still a student because I haven’t finished my PhD but I absolutely love it.

 Unlike a lot of people that do their PhD at Dundee University I’m not actually based there though, I am based at a huge agricultural research institute called the James Hutton Institute.
 It’s a bit like a giant farm that has lots of research labs.
 I think it’s pretty cool….well most of the time; sometimes they have to spread cow poo on the fields to fertilise the crops and it is VERY smelly.

-Favourite thing to do in science working out experiments to solve problems and answer tricky questions
+Favourite thing to do in my job working out experiments to solve problems and answer tricky questions

 kooky Scottish Scientist and stand up comic (sort of)...warning: answers may contain nerd jokes!
 I'm also told I talk about poo a lot...I don't know why I do that.